Human Trafficking in [UK] [other countries]

 Safety Fears For Women Rescued In UK Brothel Raid

-There is serious concern over the treatment of the 19 women rescued from a Birmingham brothel on Thursday, who police suspected were trafficked.
-According to reports, at least six of the women are being held in a detention centre; treatment that is more suited to criminals than to victims of a crime.
+According to reports, at least six of the women are being held in a detention centre, treatment that is more suited to criminals than to victims of a crime, and were not referred to a specialist shelter.

 Young Women Forced into Prostitution in the UK